sugarlabs/pi-gen/README.md

 ## Development

-You can check the original repo [here](https://github.com/RPi-Distro/pi-gen/) to learn more about the structure and how to build upon it.\
+Check [pi-gen](https://github.com/RPi-Distro/pi-gen) to understand the structure and function of each step.

+`Stage0` to `Stage2` builds the Raspberry Pi *Lite* OS\
-`Stage3` is concerned with the setup of Sugar on top of the RPi-Lite OS.
+`Stage3` is concerned with the setup of Sugar on top of it and then export the image.

+Edit `Stage3` to add features/improvements